ipfs-inactive/examples/examples/api/readme.md

 It has a few different setters and other options that we will discuss in a bit.

 #### Contexts
-If youve never dealt with contexts before, I highly recommend you first go read [this wonderful explanation](https://blog.golang.org/context).
+If you've never dealt with contexts before, I highly recommend you first go read [this wonderful explanation](https://blog.golang.org/context).
 Now, the context we pass into `Build` is the "master" context to the entire ipfs node, cancelling that context will shut down every single subprocess that ipfs runs.